ZacharyKeatings/StockTickerGUI/README.md

 * Main Game Page: Add notification bar
 * Main Game Page: Add option to save game
 * Main Game Page: Add button to roll the dice -> Create dice roll animation to go with it
+* Main Game Page/End Game Page: Change all float values to int
+* Main Game Page: Add current stock value to every stock in graph
+* Main Game Page: Set static graph values
+* Main Game Page: Set unique colour for each stock
+* Main Game Page: Create line at 1 for easier readability of which stocks payout and which don't
 * Main Menu: Add option to load game
 * Main Menu: Add highscore list organized by number of rounds played
 * End Game Page.final_results: Rank all players based on amount of money